 - Title 2.
-Disability Insurance Benefits: These disability benefits are based on how much money you have paid into the Social Security system through FICA taxes.
+Disability Insurance Benefits: These disability benefits, also referred to as SSDI, are based on how much money you have paid into the Social Security system through FICA taxes.
 You may be entitled to these monthly disability benefits if you have a significant work history and prove that you became disabled within five years of the date you last worked.
 You may also be entitled to Title 2 Disability Insurance Benefits if you are claiming benefits based on the work record of a family member.

 - Title 16.
 Supplemental Security Income: These disability benefits are available to people who cannot work because of a physical or mental disability and who have few resources or assets to support themselves.
 Work history is not a factor in SSI claims.

-Our Richmond SSD attorneys can also help you or a loved one qualify for Widow’s Benefits, Child Disability Benefits, and Auxiliary Benefits.
+Our Richmond disability attorneys can also help you or a loved one qualify for Widow’s Benefits, Child Disability Benefits, and Auxiliary Benefits.

 What Does it Take to Get Social Security Disability in Virginia?